viniciusmichelutti/jquery-stars/README.md

 stars      : 5                // How many stars are displayed.
 Default is 5
-emptyIcon  : 'fa-star-o'      // Font icon class for empty stars filledIcon : 'fa-star'        // Font icon class when hovering or selected color      : '#E4AD22'        // Font color, if 'none' doesn't apply any color value      : 0                // Default value to initialize filled stars text       : []               // Array of strings, tooltips for each star
+emptyIcon  : 'fa-star-o'      // Font icon class for empty stars filledIcon : 'fa-star'        // Font icon class when hovering or selected starClass  : ''               // Common class for stars color      : '#E4AD22'        // Font color, if 'none' doesn't apply any color value      : 0                // Default value to initialize filled stars text       : []               // Array of strings, tooltips for each star